MilanStaffehl/TNG-Cluster-paper/README.md

 Use either the Python scripts (be careful with RAM and CPU cores usage!) or submit batch jobs using the batch scripts.

-If you want to know more about one of the python scripts, use the `-h` flag.
+If you want to know more about one of the Python scripts, use the `-h` flag.

 ## Milestones